FLIR/Detect-Track/README.md

 ===============================================================================
 # FLIR fork

+Tested with Matlab R2017b, Ubuntu 16.04, cuda 8.0, GTX-1080Ti GPU

 ## Matlab notes

-Tested with R2017b, Ubuntu 16.04

-1. You need the parallel processing toolbox.
+1. You must purchase the parallel processing toolbox.
 2. Matlab mex spews warnings that it uses gcc 4.9, and Ubuntu uses 5.4.0.
 Ignore these warnings.
 You will explicitly specify libstc++ using LD_PRELOAD, and you will launch matlab from a command shell where LD_PRELOAD is exported.